JoeyStanley/joeyr/README.md

 # joeyr
 Some R functions I've written and have found useful.
+TEST